straup/parallel-flickr/README.md

 parallel-flickr
 ==

-**NOTE: the current master build is broken for logged-in users.
-I will fix this shortly.
-(20111117/straup) **

 parallel-flickr is a tool for backing up your Flickr photos and generating a database backed website that honours the viewing permissions you've chosen on Flickr. parallel-flickr is **not** a replacement for Flickr.